airalab/learning-center/en/lesson_1_wallet.md

 Let's add the `Shareholder token` to the token list.
 Go to the `DAO Core` contract -> `First Module`.
 The first module address is the address of the `Shareholder token`.

 We have created the `DAO Core`!
 Now let's finish our lesson.
-In order to do that, add `Lesson 1` contract to your contract list.
+In order to do that, add the `Lesson 1` contract to your contract list.

 Contract Name - Lesson 1
 Address - `0xab6585e43262de17f0e2b4f3674c98899569d3c3`